 * P. Kilchmann’s compensation is settled through Ammann Group.

-** P. Zumbühl was elected successor as Chairman of the Board of Directors in April 2021.
+** P. Zumbühl was elected as H. Spoerry’s succsessor as Chairman of the board of directors in April 2021.

 |In scope of audit opinion|